mattstratton1/nextjs-no-netlify/workshop-script.md

-# Configure your app and data for Continuous Delivery with Ne
+# Configure your app and data for Continuous Delivery with Netlify

 > **Note** this is the script for the workshop that uses this repository.